My Lovely Followers

 card supplies:

-Spellbinders - branching out embossing folder
+Spellbinders - cascading streamers embossing folder - on sale!

 Versafine Clair - nocturne ink pad